Skip to main content

 IP Whitelisting

-Files.com offers an IP Whitelisting feature which can be used by organizations who want to require that only specific IP addresses are allowed to access their site.
+While we do not recommend the use of IP whitelisting, Files.com supports an IP Whitelisting feature that lets you limit the IP addresses that can access your site.
 For example, you could implement this feature so that connectivity to your site is only allowed from your corporate network, limiting access to employees who are either physically at your corporate office or connected to your corporate office via VPN.
 Employees who are remote, external, or mobile would not be able to connect.

 Implementing this feature will block access to your site from every IP address that is not included in the whitelist.